SillyTavern/SillyTavern-Docs/Usage/faq.md

 It depends on the model/API you're using.
 KoboldAI seems to use a custom syntax, you can refer to their site for that.

 I will speak for the services I know: GPT, Claude, and the Llama or Mistral-based LLMs.
-With these services, you can just use natural English language to describe the character.
+With these services, you can just use the natural English language to describe the character.
 Let's create a very basic new character as an example.

 1. Click the Character Management button
 1. Click Create New Character